whdc/TCN/README.md

+# TCN, co-opted for Quora Insincere Questions Kaggle Competition

+Copy Kaggle CSV files to `quora-data/` and run `cd quora-data; Rscript clean.r`.

 # Sequence Modeling Benchmarks and Temporal Convolutional Networks (TCN)

 This repository contains the experiments done in the work [An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling](https://arxiv.org/abs/1803.01271) by Shaojie Bai, J. Zico Kolter and Vladlen Koltun.